Paklock/HackRF1/Differences-Between-H1-and-H2-models.md

 **You can solder a laptop / tablet speaker in H1 speaker pads.** In order to enable it, you will need to install MAYHEM firmware, where you can also configure under **OPTIONS -> INTERFACE** the addition of a SPEAKER button on your top status bar.

-### "Audio devil may be in the details"
+## H2
+PortaPack H2 circuitboard includes a connector header for easily adding an internal speaker.

+The **AK4951 IC** has been rotated by 180º and placed more into the middle of the circuit board, allowing for the addition of an extra IC: The ChipStar brand **CS8122S** ultra-low EMI, filter-free, class-D amplifier, for driving the speaker output with up to 3W.

+The speaker audio header is switched on/off by the headphone female connector, which includes the usual mechanical switch, detecting the insertion of a male plug in it.

+### Known issues
-Since the firmware is shared between H1 and H2, on Portapack H2 you end up powering TWO speaker amplifiers: The one inside AK4951 IC, and the extra CS8122S one.
+Since the firmware is shared between H1 and H2, on PortaPack H2 you end up powering TWO speaker amplifiers: The one inside AK4951 IC, and the extra CS8122S one.

 # Power Supply

-## H1 Portapack
+## H1
-There is no internal battery on your H1 Portapack: You will need to power it up externally, from your computer or an USB powerbank.
+There is no internal battery on your H1 PortaPack: You will need to power it up externally, from your computer or an USB powerbank.

-H1 Portapack design does NOT include any battery charging circuit, nor a provision for a power on/off switch.
+H1 PortaPack design does NOT include any battery charging circuit, nor a provision for a power on/off switch.

-Having said that, some enthusiasts managed to MOD their H1's by adding a standard usb powerbank management circuit board with the corresponding Li-ion battery and placing a manual power switch on their cases.
+Some enthusiasts managed to MOD their H1's by adding a standard usb powerbank management circuit board with the corresponding Li-ion battery and placing a manual power switch on their cases.

-## H2 Portapack internal battery
+## H2

-H2 includes an internal Li-Ion battery, standard battery charging / managment IC (located at the side of the speakerphone connector) and power switch.
+H2 includes an internal Li-Ion battery, standard battery charging / management IC (located at the side of the speakerphone connector) and power switch.